balcortex/100_days_code_web_development/README.md

 ## Day 102 - 2023/12/26

 Today, I learned about constructors, which are functions used to create, instantiate, and return objects.
 To call a function as a constructor, use the keyword `new`.

+## Day 103 - 2023/12/27

+Today I started another small project: a basic calculator.
+The first thing I did was the placement of the buttons on the HTML document.